API Reference#

 make_manifold(verbose=False)#

 Reconstruct a manifold clean surface from input mesh.
-Updates mesh in-place.

-Requires pymeshfix
+Requires pymeshfix.

 Parameters: